ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/wasting_state_exposure/index.rst

 It is important here to note first that :math:`f_i` don't represent fertility rates, but rather that we only allow enough sims to age in each timestep necessary to replenish those that died.
-Second, we emphasize that we utilize this method in order to calculate transition rates between the different wasting categories.
+Second, we emphasize that we utilize this method in order to calculate transition probabilities between the different wasting categories.
 However, the final Vivarium model of wasting will not include a reincarnation pool.

 Here we include equations for the transition probabilities, and in the section that follows we will detail how to calculate all the variables used

-.. list-table:: Wasting transition rate equations
+.. list-table:: Wasting transition probability equations
    :widths: 5 15 20
    :header-rows: 1